Introduction – What is a turntable plinth?

 - Looking good is also one of the functions of a turntable plinth – aesthetics

-The first thing that we notice on record players is their design and outward appearance, but most people don’t know that it’s actually the plinth that catches our attention.
+The first thing that we notice on good looking record players is their design and outward appearance, but most people don’t know that it’s actually the plinth that catches our attention.
 The base takes up most of the turntable’s design, so if it’s well-built – we will like it more, and vice versa.
 It’s imperative that the durability doesn’t suffer for the aesthetics, though.

 Can turntable plinth be bought separately?